mariaherediacolaco-creator/wasp39b-clouds/README.md

 For example, a partially cloudy atmosphere may appear chemically depleted even when composition remains unchanged.

-Independent constraints — including **polarimetry, phase curves, or multi-epoch observations** — may help break this degeneracy by constraining cloud geometry.
+Independent constraints, including **polarimetry, phase curves or multi-epoch observations**, may help break this degeneracy by constraining cloud geometry.

 ---